realopt/BlockDecomposition.jl/doc/source/oracle.rst

 In this code, we use the four main functions for oracles provided by BlockJuMP.

-.. function:: getblockgroup(od::OracleSolverData)
+.. function:: getspid(od::OracleSolverData) :: Tuple

-  Returns the block-group index for which the oracle has been assigned.
+  Returns the subproblem index for which the oracle has been assigned.

 .. function:: getcurcost(x::JuMP.Variable)